 When I say “subjective,” I’m talking about opinions formed from personal experience and observation.
 With that in mind, I respectfully offer mine for your consideration.

-1911 .45s: In a full frame pistol (Government Model or Commander size), I will use Ed Brown or recent production Colt seven-round magazines if I need a flush fit at the butt to maximize concealment.
+In a full-frame pistol (Government Model or Commander size), I will use Ed Brown or recent production Colt seven-round magazines if I need a flush fit at the butt to maximize concealment.
 I don’t trust any of the flush-fit eight-round magazines for this.
 Cramming eight fat .45 rounds in the space designed for seven takes all the flex out of the spring, and in an emergency reload you have to pound the damn thing in to achieve full insertion.
 Some have also found spring longevity issues.
 “It’s not nice to fool Mother Nature,” and it’s not usually smart to try to one-up John Moses Browning.
 For an eight-rounder, I’ll use Wilson ETM or Dave Lauck’s deservedly-expensive D&L magazines.
 These project somewhat from the butt when in the gun; choice is a balance of concealment needs versus perceived round-count needs.

-The first really successful eight-round .45 1911 mag in my experience was the Bill Wilson/Bill Rogers design, which evolved into the current 47D series.
+The first really successful eight-round .45 1911 magazine in my experience was the Bill Wilson/Bill Rogers design, which evolved into the current 47D series.
 Wilson Combat still offers your choice of the 47D in seven- or eight-round capacity in the same overall shape and style.
 My problem with the eight-round was that if the slide is forward in a tactical reload, the eighth round has eliminated so much flex from the cartridge stack that you really have to hammer the magazine into place to make sure it seats, and under extreme pressure that’s not something I want to deal with.
 With either the seven-round Wilson 47 series magazine or the eight-round version loaded only with seven cartridges, there’s enough flex in the stack to be sure of positive seating even with the slide forward.
 “Seven for sure beats eight maybe.”

 For the short-butt 1911s, I generally have all Wilson 47s charged with seven rounds of .45 ACP, and if I can’t afford any butt protrusion at all, there’ll be a flush-bottom Colt mag in the gun, filled with six.

-1911 9mms: OMG: this one with a shim down the spine of the magazine to make up for the shorter cartridge length, or that one with a dimple down the front length of the mag to do the same…all I can say is that 9mm seems to be the toughest full size 1911 to find a mag for, and I’ve found the Wilson ETM and the Mec-Gar to be equally reliable, and still carry a full complement of ten instead of only nine rounds.
+OMG: this one with a shim down the spine of the magazine to make up for the shorter cartridge length, or that one with a dimple down the front length of the mag to do the same?
+All I can say is that 9mm seems to be the toughest full size 1911 to find a mag for.
+I’ve found the Wilson ETM and the Mec-Gar to be equally reliable, and still carry a full complement of ten instead of only nine rounds.
 If you do a speed dump of a depleted magazine to slap in a fresh one, the topmost round may be a little forward and hang up, requiring you to manually pull it out of the mag chute to get the full one in.
 The Chip McCormick Shooting Star ten-round 1911 9mm magazine seems to be the most forgiving in this regard, and it’s the choice of a shooting champion I respect very highly, John Strayer.

 …and I don’t have enough time in with .38 Super and .40 S&W 1911 magazines to address the topic.

-With most auto pistols, the conventional wisdom is, “Use what the manufacturer sends with the gun, or Mec-Gar.”
+With most auto pistols, the conventional wisdom is, “Use what the manufacturer sends with the gun or Mec-Gar.”
 (The latter advice because Mec-Gar is the vendor of “factory magazines” for so many respected brands.)
 The 1911 has been around for so long that multiple reliable aftermarket sources have been developed for them which stood the tests of time and hard use.
-It’s a corner of the firearms industry which continues to evolve.
+It’s a corner of the firearms industry that continues to evolve.
 Wilson Combat recently acquired Chip McCormick’s respected brand.

 If I haven’t mentioned your favorite brand, it may not be that I think it’s junk; it may simply mean that I haven’t worked with enough of that brand to get a feel for it one way or the other.

-Photo Credit Gail Peppin
+Photo Credit: Gail Peppin